Sup2point0/supcode/archive/syntax.md

 # supcode Syntax Notation Standards

-An archive of all the past syntax notation standards for Supcode.
-For each, their latest revision is recorded.
+An archive of all the past syntax notation standards of Supcode.
+For each, their last revision is recorded.

 ## supcode 2.0